ydydsnyd/mono/packages/replicache/doc/docs/strategies/global-version.md

 ## Schema

-The schema builds on the schema for the [Reset Strategy](./reset.md), and adds a few things to support the global version concept:
+The schema builds on the schema for the [Reset Strategy](./reset.md), and adds a few things to support the global version concept.

-- A new singleton `ReplicacheSpace` entity.
-- The `ReplicacheClient` entity adds a `lastModifiedVersion` field.
-- Each domain entity adds two colums: `deleted` and `lastModifiedVersion`.

 ```ts
 // Tracks the current global version of the database.
 There is only one of